canonical/launchpad-manual/docs/developer/reference/services/fetch-service.rst

 Currently, the fetch service can only be used for building snaps, charms, rocks and source packages.

-For `Snaps`, this option is now available in `Edit recipe` instead of `Administer recipe`.
+For `Snaps`, this option is now available in `Edit recipe`.
 For other types, a Launchpad admin is required to set the ``use_fetch_service`` flag for the recipe to ``true``, either in the API or in the UI by accessing the admin area.
 The UI option may not be available for all build types the fetch service supports.

 The fetch service can be run in two modes, "strict" and "permissive", where it defaults to the former.
 The "strict" mode only allows certain resources and